keshvi1209/Github_activity/README.md

 To start the Express server, run: nodemon server/server.js

+CLI Setup
+To ensure the CLI command works globally, make sure package.json includes the following:
+"bin": {
+  "github-activity": "./cli.js"
+}
+Also, ensure cli.js starts with:
+#!/usr/bin/env node

-Using the CLI Tool Globally
+Install the CLI Tool Globally

-1. Install the CLI tool globally: npm install -g .
+Option 1: Using npm link (For Development)
+Run inside the project directory: npm link

-2. Run the CLI tool from anywhere: github-activity <GitHub-Username>
+Now, you can use the command globally: github-activity <GitHub-Username>

+Option 2: Using npm install -g .
+(For Deployment) Alternatively, install it globally like this: npm install -g .

+Now, run:
+github-activity <GitHub-Username>